on orders of $85 or more

 - Isabel Quezada, aged 23, who emigrated to the United States from Costarico, in 1907

 - Juan Quezada, aged 21, who settled in America from Costarico, in 1907

 - Julia L. Quezada, aged 50, who emigrated to the United States from Costarico, in 1907

 - Angela Quezada, aged 35, who settled in America from Peralta, Costa Rica, in 1913

 - Manuel Quezada (b.
-1977), American professional boxer in the Heavyweight division
+1977), American Heavyweight professional boxer

 - Roberto A. Quezada (b.
 1959), American gaffer, cinematographer, and film producer